 Common side effects of promethazine include confusion and sleepiness;[4] consumption of alcohol or other sedatives can make these symptoms worse.[4]
-It is unclear if use of promethazine during pregnancy or breastfeeding is safe for the baby.[4][6]
+It is unclear if use of promethazine during pregnancy or breastfeeding is safe for the fetus.[4][6]
 Use of promethazine is not recommended in those less than two years old, due to potentially negative effects on breathing.[4]
 Use of promethazine by injection into a vein is not recommended, due to potential skin damage.[4]
 Promethazine is in the phenothiazine family of medications.[4]
 It is also a moderate anticholinergic, which produces its sedative effects.
-This also means high doses act as a deliriant.[2]
+This also means high or toxic doses can act as a deliriant.[8]

 For nausea and vomiting associated with anesthesia or chemotherapy.
 It is commonly used postoperatively as an antiemetic.
 The antiemetic activity increases with increased dosing; however, side effects also increase, which often limits maximal dosing.[11]